-Local conditions requiring criteria which are more stringent than those set out herein shall be formulated as local reliability rules.
-Any constraints imposed by such local reliability rules shall be observed in daily operations.
+Local conditions requiring criteria which are more stringent than those set out herein shall be formulated as Local Reliability Rules.
+These Local Reliability Rules are provided in Reliability Rules Section I. Any constraints imposed by such local reliability rules shall be observed in daily operations.